Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Introduction

 \Gls{dl} for \gls{bf} that incorporate probabilistic outage constraints into the training objective are considered in \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, jangDeepLearningApproach2022, youDataAugmentationBased2021}.
 In \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, jangDeepLearningApproach2022}, generic \gls{dn} architectures learn robust \gls{bf} policies by embedding the outage constraint into the training objective as a penalty.
 Specifically, \cite{psomasDesignAnalysisSWIPT2022} and \cite{yingDeepLearningBasedJoint2024} employ a quantile-based formulation of the constraints for fully digital \gls{mu}-\gls{miso} downlink \gls{bf}, while \cite{jangDeepLearningApproach2022} applies a fixed approximation of the outage probability for power allocation in multiple access.
-In contrast, \cite{youDataAugmentationBased2021} combines the quantile formulation with primal-dual stochastic gradient descent/ascent for robust fully-digital \gls{bf}, thereby avoiding the need to predefine penalty weights.
+In contrast, \cite{youDataAugmentationBased2021} combines the quantile-based approach with primal-dual stochastic gradient descent/ascent for robust fully-digital \gls{bf}, thereby avoiding the need to predefine penalty weights.
 In \cite{liangDataModelDrivenDeep2024}, a model-aided \gls{dn} is trained to maximize a nominal quantile of the sum-rate, after which the maximum transmit power is bisected until the target \gls{qos} is achieved.
-The method cannot accommodate data-dependent \gls{qos} constraints and the integration of different \gls{qos} levels is not straightforward.
-We further observe that the approaches in \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, jangDeepLearningApproach2022, youDataAugmentationBased2021, liangDataModelDrivenDeep2024} are only verified on systems with small antenna arrays or low \gls{sinr} requirements ($\leq \qty{0}{\decibel}$).
+The method does not support instance-dependent \gls{qos} constraints and the inclusion of differing \gls{qos} levels is not straightforward.
+We further observe that the approaches in \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, jangDeepLearningApproach2022, youDataAugmentationBased2021, liangDataModelDrivenDeep2024} are only verified on systems with small arrays or low \gls{sinr} requirements ($\leq \qty{0}{\decibel}$).